 For dessert, I enjoyed the Peach Cobbler with some ice cream.
 It was delicious and made with local fruit.
 The only bad part was it needed to be heated.
 It was nice to eat inside dining room with all the beautiful chandeliers all lit.
 I originally sat outside but it was so dark so early that I could not see.
 There was nice jazz band outside playing.
 I think after dinner they moved to the King Edward Bar.

 The specialty cocktail was strong and on top of all the driving I did in the afternoon, it made me even more tired.
-Still I had enough energy to go to the Kings Bar, which is a small bar off the main lobby for an after dinner drink and listen to one of the local groups that play there.
+Still, I had enough energy to go to the Kings Bar, which is a small bar off the main lobby for an after-dinner drink and listen to one of the local groups that play there.

 The King Edward Bar is a small room that is off the wrap around porch and next to the history room that is part of the main lobby.
 There are about a half dozen tables around the small room which were always full and a small bar in the back.
 The service there is extremely friendly and the bartenders can mix a drink.
 Be prepared!

-It was nice to just sit back and drink a Cosmo and listen to the Jazz band.
+When at the hotel, it was nice to just sit back and drink a Cosmo and listen to the Jazz band.
 Every night during the season that have a different group there perform every night.
 It is nice because you don’t have to just sit in the bar.
 You can sit on the wrap around porch in one of the many rocking chairs, feel the breeze and listen to the music.
 I sat in one of the chairs and just relaxed.
 I started to fall asleep.

 I went back to the room in the main building just for a quick rest and then I would go back to hear the music group.
 I fell asleep the second I hit the comfortable bed and did not wake up until much later that evening and then went to bed.
 I had one of the best night’s sleep I had in a long time.